Python syntax and semantics: Indentation

 it would cause the last line to always be executed, even when x is 0, resulting in an endless recursion.

-While both space and tab characters are accepted as forms of indentation and any multiple of spaces can be used, spaces are recommended and 4 spaces (as in the above examples) are recommended and are by far the most commonly used.
-Mixing spaces and tabs on consecutive lines is not allowed starting with Python 3 because that can create bugs which are difficult to see, since many tools do not visually distinguish spaces and tabs.
+While both space and tab characters are accepted as forms of indentation and any multiple of spaces can be used, spaces are recommended and four spaces (as in the above examples) are recommended and are by far the most commonly used.
+Mixing spaces and tabs on consecutive lines is not allowed starting with Python 3 because that can create bugs which are difficult to see, since many text editors do not visually distinguish spaces and tabs.

 Data structures

 Since Python is a dynamically-typed language, Python values, not variables, carry type information.
 All variables in Python hold references to objects, and these references are passed to functions.
-Some people (including Guido van Rossum himself) have called this parameter-passing scheme "call by object reference".
+Some people (including Python creator Guido van Rossum himself) have called this parameter-passing scheme "call by object reference".
 An object reference means a name, and the passed reference is an "alias", i.e. a copy of the reference to the same object, just as in C/C++.
 The object's value may be changed in the called function with the "alias", for example: